RossLabCSU/PLOS_Biology_2023/README.md

-# IMPORTANT NOTE:
-The code, data, and resulting data analysis provided here have not yet been scrutinized by peer review and are subject to change.

 # Reproduction of Data in [Cascarina (2023)](add link when published)

 This directory contains all necessary information and code to reproduce the data in [Cascarina (2023) *PLOS Biology*](add link when published).
 Below is a list of dependencies and associated version numbers used for testing and data analysis: